Havakazoo

-Havakazoo is a British pre-school series which aired on Channel 5's Milkshake strand.
+Havakazoo is a British pre-school television series which aired on Channel 5's Milkshake strand.
 It was the first original children's program to air when it launched in 1997.

 Set up

-Originally Havakazoo was created as a flagship show for channel 5's strand for children, 'Milkshake!'.
+Originally, Havakazoo was created as a flagship show for Channel 5's children's programming strand, Milkshake!.
 It was the first original show to air in 1997 when the channel launched.
+Folk musician Vo Fletcher was approached to write a number of songs after his successful children's album 'Spaceman Sid'.
+At this time, the producers had not come up with a name for the new series.
+One of the tracks on his album was called 'Havakazoo' so it was decided that would be its title.
+The song was then shortened and altered to fit with the show.

-The shows main character was a robot style spin dryer called 'messy'.
+The show's main character was a robot-style clothes dryer called Messy.
 Each programme was presented by Gabrielle Bradshaw and Jason Maverick and followed a broad theme that consisted of songs, stories and activities with the two main presenters in the studio.
 A short clip from the outside world was introduced into each show.
 The presenters would frequently invite the younger viewers to participate at home by showing them how to make something.
 They signed off at the end of episodes by each saying, "Havakazoo".

-The series aired weekday mornings.
-A half-hour episode also aired on weekends with the character Messy acting as a mascot introducing a selection of shows from the strand, telling jokes, questions, and showing a picture of any Havakazoo or non-Havakazoo characters that was drawn by a child with Vo playing with his guitar at a background in each links, This was later dropped in series two when the sister show Tickle, Patch and Friends was introduced.
+The series aired on weekday mornings.
+A half-hour episode also aired on weekends with the character Messy acting as a mascot introducing a selection of shows from the strand, telling jokes, answering questions and showing drawings sent in by viewers of any Havakazoo or non-Havakazoo characters with Vo playing with his guitar in the background in each link.
+This was later dropped in series two when sister show Tickle, Patch and Friends aired in 1999.